 Once you’ve determined the local businesses or corporations that you’d like to sponsor your raffle, now is the time to get writing and send out donation request letters.
 We’ve created these raffle prize donation letter templates for this purpose.
-Simply change them a bit based on the context at hand and be specific in what you want.
+Simply change them a bit based on the context at hand and be specific about what you want.

 Remember to be authentic and concise in your writing.
-It’s also important to be polite and friendly but be careful not to drone on.
+It’s also important to be polite and friendly, but be careful not to drone on.
 You want to keep to the point and make it as specific as possible.
 Here is a simple format to stick to:

 - Introduce yourself and your organization.
-What charity are you raising money for and how will the funds raised be used?
+What charity are you raising money for, and how will the funds raised be used?